seankhliao/mono/_web/sean.liao.dev/src/clothes.md

 #### Underwear

 _Uniqlo Airism Boxer Briefs_
-go to.
+Very comfortable.

-_Uniqlo Airism Mesh Ultra Seamless Boxer Briefs_ they feel really smooth... but less comfortable around the crotch.
+_Uniqlo Airism Mesh Ultra Seamless Boxer Briefs_ they feel really smooth... takes some getting used to, but pretty comfortable as well.

 #### Pillows